cpplain/launch-school-core-curriculum/rb101/lesson_3/practice-problems-hard-1.md

 # Practice Problems: Hard 1

-Exercises for Lesson 3 of [Launch School’s][launch-school] RB101 course.
+Exercises for Lesson 3 of [Launch School's][launch-school] RB101 course.

 1. `greeting` will return `nil` even though the `if` block is not called the variable is initialized to `nil`
 2. Output is `{:a=>"hi there"}` because `informal_greeting` is a reference to the `"hi"` string which is then mutated